 A diminished Victoria's Secret is sold

-Sales at its stores are in decline because competition is increasing and tastes are changing.
+“We believe the separation of Victoria’s Secret Lingerie, Victoria’s Secret Beauty and PINK into a privately held company provides the best path to restoring these businesses to their historic levels of profitability and growth,” said Wexner in a prepared statement.
+"Sycamore, which has deep experience in the retail industry and a superior track record of success, will bring a fresh perspective and greater focus to the business.''

+The brands have struggled to keep up with competition and failed to respond to changing tastes.
+Rivals like Adore Me and ThirdLove, which have sprouted up online and marketed themselves heavily on social media platforms like Instagram, have focused on fit and comfort while offering more options for different body types.

 Victoria's Secret suffered a 12% drop in same-store sales during the most recent holiday season.
 L Brands said Thursday that same-store sales declined 10% at Victoria's Secret during the fourth quarter.

-At its peak, the underwear and lingerie brand was known for its catalog filled with supermodels and a glitzy annual television special that mixed fashion, models and music.
-Amidst its struggles, Victoria's Secret sales have continued to erode, the show has been pulled from network television and its stock - which traded at close to $100 in 2015 - now trades at around $24.

-L Brands has also come under scrutiny because its CEO, Les Wexner, has ties to the late financier Jeffrey Epstein, who was indicted on sex-trafficking charges.
+Bath & Body Works, which has been a bright spot, is now mostly a candle business, says Randal J. Konik, an analyst at Jefferies.

+“The (Victoria's Secret) brand has lost its way, while the lingerie market is not large or high growth, and has become commoditized,“ Konik wrote Thursday. ”Furthermore, with athleisure taking over, the need for regular bras continues to wane.”

+Victoria's Secret lit up runways and clogged up the internet with its supermodels and an annual television special that mixed fashion, beauty and music.
+That glamour has faded and so have sales.
+The show was cancelled last year and shares of Victoria's Secret, which went from triple digits less than five years ago to a quarter of that.

 Epstein started managing Wexner’s money in the late 1980s and helped straighten out the finances for a real estate development backed by Wexner in a wealthy suburb of Columbus.
 Wexner has said he completely severed ties with Epstein nearly 12 years ago and accused him of misappropriating “vast sums” of his fortune.

-Wexner offered an apology at the opening address of L Brands' annual investor day in Columbus last fall, saying he was "embarrassed" by his former ties with Epstein.
+Wexner offered an apology at the opening address of L Brands' annual investor day last fall, saying he was "embarrassed" by his former ties with Epstein.

-Wexner will step down after the transaction is completed and become chairman emeritus.

 Wexner is the longest-serving CEO of an S&P 500 company.
 He founded what would eventually become L Brands in 1963 with The Limited retail store, according to the company's website.
 Wexner owns approximately 16.71% of L Brands, according to FactSet.